harshitajain06/Pirates-Invasion-Game/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [your_project_name] <a name="about-project"></a>
+# 📖 [Pirates Invasion Game] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Pirates Invasion Game]** is a...

-## 🛠 Built With <a name="built-with"></a>

-### Tech Stack <a name="tech-stack"></a>

 > Defend the tower against pirate ships!
 Use the cannon to shoot them down before they reach the tower.
 Act fast to prevent breaches.
 Game over if a ship reaches the tower.
 Ready for the challenge?

+## 🛠 Built With <a name="built-with"></a>

+### Tech Stack <a name="tech-stack"></a>

 <details>
   <summary>Client</summary>